 Keeping a cat indoors has benefits — it minimizes the chances for trauma from being hit by an automobile, bite wounds from cat fights or attacks by wild animals, common infectious diseases, and exposure to toxins, just to name a few.
 On the other hand, a risk to keeping your cat indoors is that he or she becomes bored.
 Boredom can lead to a variety of problems such as inappropriate urination, destructive behaviors such as scratching, aggression, depression, lethargy, over-vocalization/crying, increased or decreased appetite, and sleeping more.

-Games can teach your cat a variety of lessons and help him interact with you and other pets in the household.
-Some experts, such as veterinarians Suzanne Delzio and Cindy Ribarich, authors of Felinestein: Pampering the Genius in Your Cat, believe that games can even boost your cat’s I.Q.
+Games can teach your cat a variety of lessons and help them interact with you and other pets in the household.
+Some experts, such as veterinarians Suzanne Delzio and Cindy Ribarich, authors of Felinestein: Pampering the Genius in Your Cat, believe that games can even boost your cat’s IQ.

 A lot of games can be played with a ping pong ball.
-Ping pong balls are lightweight and won’t harm your cat or your furniture in the event of a mis-aimed throw.
+Ping pong balls are lightweight and won’t harm your cat or your furniture in the event of a bad throw.
 If you have a long hallway, roll the ball from side to side and watch your cat chase it down the hall.
-If you have no hallway, roll the ball around in the bathtub or any uncarpeted area where there’s room for your cat to run.
+If you don’t have a hallway, roll the ball around in the bathtub or on an uncarpeted area where there’s room for your cat to run.

-One of the most popular toys with cats is the fishing-pole style toy.
+One of the most popular toys for cats is the fishing-pole style toy.
 The pole should be made from flexible plastic for safety.
 The string should be made with 50-pound fishing line.
 Purchase a pole-toy that has a three-inch swatch of fabric folded in half and tied to the end of the fishing line.
-The fabric mimics the movement of a moth or other insect in flight and is more apt to fascinate your cat than frighten him, which some of the larger objects attached to the pole toys may do.
+The fabric mimics the movement of a moth or other insect in flight and is more apt to fascinate your cat than frighten him, which some of the larger objects attached to pole toys may do.
 You can swing the fishing-pole toy to a radius of six or seven feet all from your easy chair.
 These toys are excellent ways to exercise your cat if you are confined to a wheel chair.
-When your cat is finished playing with the toy, put it away so he doesn’t chew on and swallow the string.
+When your cat is finished playing with the toy, put it away so they don’t chew on or swallow the string.